AhmedElhenawy/CVisionPuzzleSolver/README.md

 The project uses **edge/seam compatibility**:

-- In **Milestone 1**, we build a clean geometric representation (contours, corners, edges) and produce improved tile versions for stronger matching signals.
+- In **Milestone 1**, we produce improved tile versions for stronger matching signals.
 - In **Milestone 2**, we compute a **pairwise seam cost** between tiles using **ZNCC** (Zero-mean Normalized Cross Correlation) and allow small **shifts** to handle slight misalignment.
 We then perform **global optimization** to select a consistent full-grid placement.